jdoleary/Spellmasons/docs/CriticalPath.md

 ## Definition of Done
 - DONE Stable Multiplayer
 - Supports 1000 units
-- Complete Menu with options
+- DONE Complete Menu with options
 - Bug Reporting built in (e.g. Save game state and send it to me)
 - Packaged in Electron App
 - Able to loop the game indefinitely with satisfying difficulty curve